 Call for Applications

-- Exceptional teaching, including a record of using active-learning techniques
+- Demonstrated exceptional teaching, which includes a record of using active-learning and non-traditional techniques

 - Commitment to the Honors College mission and values